mathew-fleisch/bashbot/examples/trigger-github-action/README.md

 ## Bashbot configuration

 This command is triggered by sending `!bashbot trigger-github-action` in a slack channel where Bashbot is also a member.
-The script is expected to exist before execution at the relative path `./examples/trigger-github-action/trigger-github-action` and requires the following environment variables to be set: `BASHBOT_CONFIG_FILEPATH SLACK_TOKEN SLACK_CHANNEL SLACK_USERID REPO_OWNER REPO_NAME GITHUB_TOKEN GITHUB_RUN_ID`.
+The script is expected to exist before execution at the relative path `./examples/trigger-github-action/trigger-github-action` and requires the following environment variables to be set: `BASHBOT_CONFIG_FILEPATH SLACK_BOT)TOKEN SLACK_CHANNEL SLACK_USERID REPO_OWNER REPO_NAME GITHUB_TOKEN GITHUB_RUN_ID`.

 ```yaml
 name: Trigger a Github Action